Deformation Quantization for Actions of K\"ahlerian Lie Groups: Tempered pairs for normal -groups

-Now, we let also $\b=\a\oplus\n$ be a decomposition with $\n$ the nilradical of $\b$ and $\a$ its orthogonal complement.
-It follows then that $\a$ is an abelian sub-algebra, so that $\b=\a\ltimes\n$ and the group $\B$ may be identified to its Lie algebra $\b$ with product
+Now, we let also $\b=\a\oplus\n$ be a decomposition of the Lie algebra of a normal $\bf j$-group $\B$, with $\n$ the nilradical of $\b$ and $\a$ its orthogonal complement.
+It follows then that $\a$ is an abelian subalgebra, so that $\b=\a\ltimes\n$ and the group $\B$ may be identified to its Lie algebra $\b$ with product